Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbQuery/remove_en.md

 >2.
 If remove() is used with sort(), it must use an index when sorts on a single node.

 >3.
-When remove is used with limit() and skip() in a cluster, it must ensure that the query conditions are executed on a single node or on a single child table.
+When remove is used with limit() and skip() in a cluster, it must ensure that the query conditions are executed on a single partition or on a single child table.

 ##PARAMETERS##